-[Look!
+Look!
 A post about budgeting!
 When was the last time we talked about *that* here on this blog, haha..
-I should rename this site HustlingIsSexy.com ;) But what I lack in budgeting posts, my man Dan Miller more than makes up for today with his own sharing of budgetary skills.
-If that guy can do it WITH 6 KIDS we should all be able to do it!]
+I should rename this site HustlingIsSexy.com ;) But what I lack in budgeting posts, my man Dan Miller more than makes up for today with his own sharing about a sample budget for family of 8.
+If that guy can do it WITH 6 KIDS we should all be able to do it!

 Hey there everyone!
 My name is Dan Miller and I run the travel blog Points With a Crew.
 J. Money asked me to spend a little bit of time talking about what a budget for a family of 8 looks like, so I thought I would break it down on a monthly basis for you.

 To set the story, our family of 8 is my wife and I and our 6 kids – 3 boys and 3 girls (and yes – they ARE all mine!).
 It looks like this:

 - 12 y/o

 - 8 y/o

 We spend about $5,000 / month which includes everything except for taxes and savings.